gijit/gi/README.md

 gi: a go interpreter
 =======
-`gi` aims at being a front-end for Go REPLs written in Golang.
+`gi` aims at being a scalable Go REPL for doing interactive coding and data analysis.
-Currently it is backed by LuaJIT, a tracing Just-in-time compiler for Lua.
+Currently it is backed by LuaJIT, a tracing Just-in-time compiler for Lua that provides quite nice performance, sometimes even beating ahead-of-time compiled Go code.

 status
 ------
 Early stages, work in progress.
-More ambition than reality at present.
+Contribute!

 Currently incremental type checking is applied to all code.
 Slices are bounds-checked at runtime.